pmendizabal98/Python_Portfolio_Projects/Weather & Solar Panel Energy Consump. Analytics/README.md

 - Exploring any patterns or trends in the forecasted weather.
 - Analyzing how forecasted weather may impact power generation from the solar panel.

-# Solar_Energy_Prediction_Weather_data.ipynb
+# Weather_solar_energy_correlation_analysis.ipynb

-In this notebook, a machine learning model (multiple linear regression) was used to make predictions over the 4 best correlated weather variables that affect the solar panel generations.
+This notebook is the overall project with the Correlation Analysis and the machine learning model (3 machine learning model tested) to make predictions over the 4 best correlated weather variables that affect the solar panel generations.

 The steps in this notebook include:

 - A check for multicollinearity is conducted to identify potential issues caused by high correlations between predictor variables.
 (Given that in the past notebook, we saw that 4 weather variables has some correlation with the solar panel generation)